Hostile Takeover

 Above them, a semicircle of faces, blank and cracked, lined an archway.
 You might expect oil to drip down, but it was dry — J had occasionally tasked N with polishing the exterior, leaving the entryway spotless.

 Further, drone oil that got cold enough congealed thick and sticky.
-Unable to drain every chassis, throughout the spire this congealed oil became the glue holding its haphazard construction together.
+Unable to drain every chassis, throughout the spire this congealed oil had become the glue holding its haphazard construction together.

-Gravity did a lot of work, so the spire held up just fine across much of its architecture — yet the entrance represented a weakpoint.
+Gravity did much of the work, so the spire held up just fine across much of its architecture — yet the entrance represented a weakpoint.
 After a few collapses — forcing them to claw new exits or be trapped — J had run the simulations and designed a mortarless arch for V to implement.
 Years passed, and her entrance remained stable.
 One of my many successes.

 But this drone?
 They listened, nodding and silent.

-“Also pretty metal,” the drone said, looking at the archway.
-“Feels like you’re running up against corpses just sucking as a building material, though.
-There’s a reason humans used stone and stuff.
+“Also pretty metal,” the drone complimented, looking at the archway.
+“Feels like this is all compensating for corpses just sucking as a building material, though.
+There’s a reason humans used stones and stuff.
 So, why?
 Is it just for shock value?”

 “Mission constraints, I’m afraid.”
 But J left it at that.
-It had been clear that the mission details were on a need to know basis.
+It had been clear that some of the mission details were on a need to know basis.

 “Right, whatever.
 So is there… a door?
 Not that I like doors or anything, but…”